Compound Interest Calculator

 Where,

-• n = number of times the interest compounds in a year
+n = number of times interest is compounded per year.

 Let us take the example of Anurag from the above and see how we can find the compound interest using the formula.